dcrapis/oceandao-wiki/On-ROI.md

 * As a voter, you should judge this.
 If the *% chance success* is just 50%, then expected ROI is just break-even.
 * As a proposer, you should describe your proposal to maximize the voter's confidence in you and your project.
 The best way is: show a track record of successful projects, especially similar ones.
 Convince the voter! :) And remember, if you don't pull it off, it will be difficult to come back for funds in future rounds.

+## Similarity to Venture Capital

+To select which projects to vote for is similar to how VCs select which companies to invest in.
+Both are looking for a return on investment, either for the community (OceanDAO) or for investors in the VC fund.

+If you're making a proposal, you can view it similar to a pitch deck for VCs.
+The pitch deck includes the information for the VC to estimate bang, buck, and % chance of success (explicitly or implicitly).
+- The deck gives a Total Addressable Market (TAM) which is akin to *bang*.
+(The VC can decide if it's reasonable, or adjust for themselves.)
+- The deck (or pitcher) gives a and requested investment, akin to *buck*.
+- The deck gives a plan, team background, etc from which the VC estimates % chance of success of the team.

+You can use this framing in OceanDAO as a proposer or as a curator (voter):
+- If proposing: write your proposal as a pitch deck.
+- If voting: pretend you're a "VC" for OceanDAO

+OceanDAO is best suited for the early-stage funding ("pre-seed" or "seed funding" stage).
+Therefore the ROI calculations could be based on the team using OceanDAO grant as part of the early-stage funding, and using 3rd parties for all other funding, which leads to a very good expected ROI as well.